- Live Versions: All

 Saving project files

 Note: The User Library is a Live Project itself.
-Saving your Live Sets into the User Library is therefore not recommended as it will only create an .als file, but not the entire Project folder and lead to problems when e.g. trying to find missing samples.
+Saving your Live Sets into the User Library is not recommended as it will only create an .als file, but not the entire Project folder and can lead to problems when trying to find missing samples.

 Adding the sample library to Samples in User Library

-It can be tempting to add the entire sample library to "Places" in Live's Browser.
-This is not recommended however as it will slow down the computer due to necessary scanning processes.
+It can be tempting to add the entire sample library to Places in Live's Browser.
+However, this is not recommended as it will slow down the computer due to necessary scanning processes.
 A better way is to add the sample library to the Samples folder in User Library.
 By moving around samples inside the User Library, file references will be kept: you can add folders and organize your samples any way you like.

 Managing all the presets and making sure that all the referenced samples are stored inside the User Library is quite easy.
 Click File→Manage Files→Manage User Library to see an overview of all the presets, files, clips and sets stored in the User Library.